Document Currently Under Review

 - No direct investment in assets that involve lending arrangements, repurchase agreements or leverage, including warrants, options or other derivatives.

-- No more than 50% of total portfolio in any one industry.
+- No more than 50% of total portfolio in any one industry not part of the banking industry.

 - No more than 15% of total portfolio in any one issuer.